lacounty-isab/workshops/docusaurus/docs/postman/app.md

   application avoids an installation step, but is prone to

   - getting lost among browser tabs
-  - accidentally navigating away from app (e.g. hitting the **Back** button)
+  - accidentally navigating away from the app (e.g. hitting the **Back** button)
   - accidentally closing the tab or even the whole browser.